|Credit Building Rating:||4.1 / 5|

 Features: Free FICO score, $0 liability, SSN alerts, credit report alerts, emergency card services, no late fee on first payment, no foreign transaction fee, paying late won’t raise your APR, no overlimit fee

 If you are a consumer on the low end of the credit spectrum, you may be sweating over the choice of plunking down a large deposit for a secured card or paying a small ongoing fee for an unsecured card.
 In the case of the Discover it® Secured Credit Card, the large upfront cost is well worth it in the long run.
-Not only can you earn a profit off the card through its cash back rewards program, but you can get your security deposit back in as little as eight months through responsible credit use, putting you heads above the alternatives for building credit.
+Not only can you earn a profit off the card through its cash back rewards program, but you can be automatically considered for an unsecured credit line and get your security deposit back in as little as seven months through responsible credit use, putting you heads above the alternatives for building credit.

 Smaller than average deposit